medavox/distribackup/docs/components of connections.md

 If using ServerSocket in Java, specify the desired backlog as an argument to the constructor:
     ServerSocket server = new ServerSocket(listenPort, 50);

-when there's a new publisher, each node can choose to join the new version of this swarm, or stick with the old, static on
+when there's a new publisher, each node can choose to join the new version of this swarm, or stick with the old, static one

 need to build in support for different swarms